JakeBernstein65/web_organizer/profile.md

 #The Brogrammers
-"If you code it, they will come"
+> "If you code it, they will come"

 ![alt text](https://slack-files.com/files-tmb/T03GLK2JE-F03K41CR1-36c8fcc8e6/team-brogrammers-logo_360.png "Team Logo")

 ##Team Idea/Direction

-Our team is going tto focus on productivity for our webapp.
+Our team is going to focus on productivity for our webapp.
 Our goal is to create
 a product that our user can intuitvely understand, customize to fit them personally, and use to improve their life.

+---

-##The Team
+##The Bros

 ###Matthew Lydigsen
 I'm a Computer Science and Math double major.